 Stand alone systems are great and kind of the “king of bars” as people usually graduate on to these set ups after they’ve mastered their doorway mounted systems or other basic body weight workout routines.
 Free standing bars usual offer a much wider variety of tools to help you perform a multitude of different exercises, making them more akin to home gyms than just pull up bars.

 Well, you’re here for a reason aren’t you?
-You don’t think a doorway mounted system is for you, and to be honest, we’re with you, because doorway systems are great for beginners or people with limited budgets, but free standing pull up stations are where it’s at.
+You don’t think a doorway mounted system is for you, and to be honest, we’re with you, because doorway systems are great for beginners or people with limited budgets, but stand alone pull up bar stations are where it’s at.

 Free standing pull up bars also go buy the names “workout station”, “power tower”, “power cage” and “exercise stand”.
 These structures vary greatly in what they offer, from size to maximum weight loads to materials their built with.